kristiewirth/datto/README.md

 - Find the most common phrases by a category
 - Classify free text responses into any number of meaningful groups (e.g. find survey themes)
 - Make a simple Python logger with default options
-- Take some data and test a bunch of machine learning models on it
+- Take some data and test various machine learning models on it

 For detailed examples of how you can use it, check out [this Juypter notebook](datto_examples.ipynb).